• Skip to primary navigation

 bowl of cinnamon sugar

-• Sprinkle with filling.
+• Sprinkle with cinnamon sugar mixture.

 cinnamon sugar mixture on dough